IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/README.md

 ## Deployment on Azure

 Follow the following steps to deploy your ASP.NET Core application with database to Microsoft Azure app platform.
+You can use your Airbnb app or [this demo](https://github.com/Azure-Samples/msdocs-app-service-sqldb-dotnetcore/archive/refs/heads/main.zip) from Microsoft.

 ### 1 Create App Service